MRtrix3/mrtrix3/docs/reference/config_file_options.rst

 *  **reg_stop_len**
     *default: 0.0001*

-     Linear registration: smallest gradient descent step measured in fraction of a voxel at which to stop registration
+     Linear registration: smallest gradient descent step measured in fraction of a voxel at which to stop registration.